-- Engaged 535 participants at both national and county levels to address the challenges hindering the expansion of their businesses and to raise awareness about the impact of gender-based violence and unbiased recruitment practices on business growth. - Trained 23 companies on the prevention of gender-based violence and unbiased recruitment practices.
+Engaged 535 participants at both national and county levels to address the challenges hindering the

+- expansion of their businesses and to raise awareness about the impact of gender-based violence and biased recruitment practices on business growth. - Trained 23 companies on the prevention of gender-based violence and unbiased recruitment practices.
 Additionally, we developed a model sexual harassment policy for adoption by companies in the manufacturing sector. - Women were also able to showcase their products and services, which was a significant highlight of all the forums.
+Additionally, the forums provided valuable networking opportunities and served as platforms for cross-learning and knowledge sharing. - An Inspiring Ladies Evening with US Ambassador to Kenya:

+Panel session during dinner with former US Ambassador, Meg Whitman market gaps, and positioning ones brand to fill those gaps effectively.

-Additionally, the forums provided valuable networking opportunities and served as platforms for cross-learning and knowledge sharing. - An Inspiring Ladies Evening with US Ambassador to Kenya: The KAM WIM Programme hosted an inspiring Ladies' Night featuring Ambassador Meg Whitman.
-The Ambassador shared invaluable insights, highlighting the significance of branding and market focus, and encouraged entrepreneurs and businesses not to be intimidated by the vastness of the U.S. market, but instead to approach it strategically by focusing on a specific State, studying its unique needs and market gaps, and positioning one's brand to fill those gaps effectively.
+The KAM WIM Programme hosted an inspiring Ladies' Night featuring Ambassador Meg Whitman.
+The Ambassador shared invaluable insights, highlighting the significance of branding and market focus, and encouraged entrepreneurs and businesses not to be intimidated by the vastness of the U.S. market, but instead to approach it strategically by focusing on a specific State, studying its unique needs and